 The allure of investing early in a high growth startup company is the potential for huge returns, but historically was restricted to the wealthy.
 Now anyone can invest in publicly available offerings due to regulatory changes improving accessibility.
+We wrote a detailed article explaining the benefits of investing in equity funding portals and preparing.
 The cap for Regulation Crowdfunding was just increased to $5 million.
-There is currently no central market to view every single offering available.
 There is a multitude of platforms that are offering investments so choices are abundant.
 This causes a wide range in fees and legal structures behind each offering and platform.

 Open Access from Regulatory Changes

 Alistair Barr, Annie Massa and Sarah McBride of Bloomberg put it best with their article, "The Big Money in Startups Comes From Investing Before the IPO."
 Investing in the next big thing at an early stage historically has been a major challenge for most.
 In many countries there are laws and restrictions, based upon wealth requirements, to invest in early stage high growth companies.
 In the USA qualifying as an accredited investor, as defined by the SEC, historically was required to participate in most offerings but that has recently changed.
 Innovative platforms below bring expanded access and educational resources to learn how to invest within this changing regulatory environment.

 Before investing in any startup, you’ll need to ensure you’ve conducted the relevant research around the company raising funds and the crowdfunding issuer helping to facilitate the transaction.